mlcommons/croissant/docs/howto/enumerations.md

 For the above reasons, it is recommended to use a `RecordSet` to define an enumeration unless:

-1. the data format used by to store the `RecordSet` natively supports the concept of enumerations, which should make it fast to list all possible enumerations.\
+1. the data format used to store the `RecordSet` natively supports the concept of enumerations, which should make it fast to list all possible values.\
   or
 2. the `RecordSet` in which the enumeration is defined is known to be small.
   This is the case in the example above, as the parent `RecordSet` is being